survivejs/webpack-book/manuscript/packages/02_authoring.md

 ### On Naming Packages

 Before starting to develop, it can be a good idea to spend a little bit of time on figuring out a good name for your package.
 It’s not fun to write an excellent package only to notice the name has been taken.
-A good name is easy to find through a search engine, and most importantly, is available at npm.
+A good name is possible to find through a search engine, and most importantly, is available at npm.

 As of npm 2.7.0, it is possible to create [scoped packages](https://docs.npmjs.com/getting-started/scoped-packages).
 They follow format `@username/project-name`.
 Simply follow that when naming your project.